wurl2013/STA141Btest/_posts/2016-03-01-Dangerous-Noisy-SF.md

   creditlink: ""
 ---

-This is one interesting question from STA141B assignment.
+These two interesting questions come from STA141B assignment.
 This assignment was done using Python sqlite3, basemap, matplotlib and pandas.
-You may learn other questions in this homework from this [link](https://wurl2013.github.io/STA141Btest/attachment/assignment6.html).
+You may learn other questions in this assignment from this [link](https://wurl2013.github.io/STA141Btest/attachment/assignment6.html).

 #  Which part of San Francisco is Most Dangerous (and what time)?